-There are a few types of assignments in this course: Labs, Application Challenges, and the Final Project.
-For each of these assignments, you will use R/RStudio to carry out analytic tasks.
+There are a few types of assignments in this course that require the use of R/RStudio for carrying out analytic tasks: Labs, Application Challenges, and the Final Project.
 A few things to know for now:

 As you begin working in RStudio, you’ll encounter different file types for writing and running R code.
 Two of the most common are: